CentML/build-pytorch-from-source/README.md

 As you can see in the [LICENSE](LICENSE), this is a piece of free (in every sense of the word) software, so use it at your own risk!

+This is not an official CentML product.
+My initial motivation to build it is only for my own convenience.